Domineice/WebAssign1/README.md

 after u log in you will found a log in page that you can edit update delete and contract information and you also can search a contract from firstname an lastname

-good luck with thest demo
+good luck with these demo